Compiladori/Tiger-Compiler/README.md

 # Tiger-Compiler
-A Tiger compiler for the x86 architecture. implemented in C++
+A Tiger compiler for the x86 architecture. implemented in C++, as described in the book "Modern Compiler Implementation" by Andrew Appel.